BrendanKeaton/ScopeLabs/README.md

 4. npm install & npm run dev
 5. cd api & run: uvicorn index:app --reload
 6. The platform should now be running locally and accessible at http://localhost:3000.

-## EMAIL CONFIRMATION IS DISABLED FOR THE PURPOSE OF TESTING